Feedback and complaints

 If there’s something you want to tell us, we want to hear it.

 It’s important to us that your experience with Plan International Australia is a positive one.
 Whether it’s praise for a job well done or a suggestion on how we can do better, your feedback will help us guarantee high levels of customer service.
-You can contact us in the way that is most convenient for you, and we will respond to you via the same method unless you specify otherwise.

 We love hearing about your positive experiences and any suggestions you have.
 Whether you’ve received a thank you note, visited your sponsored child or have donated recently, we want to know about it.
-Also, we’ll pass your feedback on to the relevant team or person, whenever we can.
+We’ll pass your feedback on to the relevant team or person, whenever we can.
 We’ll aim to get back to you within 48 business hours.

 How to make a complaint